kkokosa/Strings.Abbreviations/README.md

 * YOLO - "You only live once"
 * LGTM - "Looks good to me"
 * TFW - "That feel when"
+* ICYMI - "In case you missed it"

 ## CI/CD process